-Parameter Entity/Actor Specification Collimation Width, Scan Pitch, Tube Potential, Tube Current, Rotation Time, Exposure and Slice Width in the DICOM image header.
-CT based attenuation correction Acquisition Device Shall record information in PET DICOM image header which CT images were used for corrections (attenuation, scatter, etc.).
-PET-CT Alignment Acquisition Device Shall be able to align PET and CT images within ±2 mm in any direction.
-Shall be able to align PET and CT images within ±2 mm in any direction under maximum load over the co-scan length.
+DAT III niform Phantom Analysis Parameter Entity/Actor Specification • CT based attenuation correction Acquisition Device Shall record information in PET DICOM image header which CT images were used for corrections (attenuation, scatter, etc.). • PET-CT Alignment Acquisition Device Shall be able to align PET and CT images within ±2 mm in any direction.
+4 Shall be able to align PET and CT images within ±2 mm in any direction under maximum load over the co-scan length.
 CT Absorbed Radiation Dose Acquisition Device Shall record the absorbed dose (CTDI, DLP) in a DICOM Radiation Dose Structured Report.
-Activity Concentration in the Reconstructed Images Acquisition Device Shall be able to store and record (rescaled) image data in units of Bq/ml and use a value of BQML for Units field (0054,1001).
-Tracer Uptake Time Acquisition Device Shall be derivable from the difference between the Radiopharmaceutical Date Time field (0018,1078) (preferred) or Radiopharmaceutical Start Time field (0018,1072) and the Series Time field (0008,0031) or earliest Acquisition Time field (0008,0032) in the series (i.e., the start of acquisition at the first bed position), which should be reported as series time field (0008,0031).
+4 Activity Concentration in the Reconstructed Images Acquisition Device Shall be able to store and record (rescaled) image data in units of Bq/ml and use a value of BQML for Units field (0054,1001). • Tracer Uptake Time Acquisition Device Shall be derivable from the difference between the Radiopharmaceutical Date Time field (0018,1078) (preferred) or Radiopharmaceutical Start Time field (0018,1072) and the Series Time field (0008,0031) or earliest Acquisition Time field (0008,0032) in the series (i.e., the start of acquisition at the first bed position), which should be reported as series time field (0008,0031).
 PET Voxel size Acquisition Device See Section 4.3 (PET Voxel size) under the Reconstruction Software specification requirements.
-CT Voxel size Acquisition Shall be no greater than the reconstructed PET voxel size.
-Device Voxels shall be square, although are not required to be isotropic in the Z (head-foot) axis.
-Not required to be the same as the reconstructed PET voxel size.
+4 CT Voxel size Acquisition Device Shall be no greater than the reconstructed PET voxel size.
+Voxels shall be square, although are not required to be isotropic in the Z (head-foot) axis. • Not required to be the same as the reconstructed PET voxel size.
 Subject Positioning Acquisition Device Shall be able to record the subject position in the Patient Orientation Code Sequence field (0054,0410) (whether prone or supine) and Patient Gantry Relationship Code field Sequence (0054,0414) (whether head or feet first).
-Scanning Direction Acquisition Device Shall be able to record the scanning direction (craniocaudal vs. caudocranial) into an appropriate DICOM field.
-Documentation of Exam Specification Acquisition Device Shall be able to record and define the x-y axis FOV acquired in Field of View Dimensions (0018,1149) and reconstructed in Reconstruction Diameter (0018,1100).
-Shall be able to define the extent of anatomic coverage based on
+4 Scanning Direction Acquisition Device Shall be able to record the scanning direction (craniocaudal vs. caudocranial) into an appropriate DICOM field. • Documentation of Exam Specification Acquisition Device Shall be able to record and define the x-y axis FOV acquired in Field of View Dimensions (0018,1149) and reconstructed in Reconstruction Diameter (0018,1100).
+Shall be able to define the extent of anatomic coverage based on distance from defined landmark site (e.g., vertex, EAM). (both the landmark location (anatomically) and the distance scanned from landmark) would require DICOM tags).